jf990/resource-proxy-node/README.md

 Once you deploy to an infrastructure on the public internet replace `localhost` with the host name you install the proxy server on.

+## Requirements

+* node.js version 6.0 or higher (recommended.)
+* sudo access rights so you can install files, open a TCP/IP port.
+* file access read/write access for the log file and the sqlite database.
+* server administration and networking background to securely run your server.

 ## Folders and Files

 The proxy consists of the following files: